Joe-Bulfer/bulferJ/README.md

-I am a CS and Business Student with an interest in networking and sharing ideas online.
+I am a CS student and self taught developer.
+For business inquries, refer to my linkedIn.
-Programming, E-Commerce and building a team of programmers is my ambition.